-Richard Re, Joel B. Piassick Research Professor of Law, University of Virgina School of Law
+Richard Re – Joel B. Piassick Research Professor of Law, University of Virginia, School of Law

-Cristina Rodríguez, Leighton Homer Surbeck Professor of Law & Counselor to the Dean, Yale Law School
+Cristina Rodriguez – Leighton Homer Surbeck Professor of Law and Counselor to the Dean, Yale Law School

-Neil Siegel, David W. Ichel Professor of Law, Professor of Political Science & Associate Dean for Intellectual Life, Duke Law School
+Neil Siegel – David W. Ichel Professor of Law and Professor of Political Science, Duke Law

 Lecture Series Organizers